-Should high vehicle speeds be reached during a pursuit, officers and supervisors should also consider these factors when determining the reasonableness of the speed of the pursuit:
+Should high vehicle speeds be reached during a pursuit, officers and supervisors should also consider the following factors when determining the reasonableness of the speed of the pursuit:

-- (a) Pursuit speeds have become unreasonably unsafe for the surrounding conditions. - (b) Pursuit speeds have exceeded the driving ability of the officer. - (c) Pursuit speeds are beyond the capabilities of the pursuit vehicle thus making its operation unsafe. - (d) Pursuit speeds have become unreasonable based off of weather and road conditions.
+- Pursuit speeds have become unreasonably unsafe for the surrounding conditions. (a) - Pursuit speeds have exceeded the driving ability of the officer. (b) - Pursuit speeds are beyond the capabilities of the pursuit vehicle thus making its (c) operation unsafe.